pipibk/pipibk/README.md

 - 👋 Hi, I’m @pipibk
-👀 I’m interested in teaching programming using a project-based approach and in collaborating on anything related to computer science teaching.
+👀 I’m interested in teaching programming using a project-based approach and in collaborating on anything related to teaching computer science concepts to build meaningful products.
 - 📫 How to reach me rachaelpipi@gmail.com

 <!---